kgateway-dev/kgateway/devel/architecture/distroless.md

 > To ensure that both the distroless and standard variants hold up to the same standard, we run the PRs regression tests against the distroless variant and nightlies against the standard variant of our images.

 ## Which components have distroless variants built?
-Gloo Gateway Enterprise supports a distroless variant for the following images :
+Gloo Gateway supports a distroless variant for the following images :
-- caching-ee
-- discovery-ee
-- discovery-ee-fips
-- ext-auth-plugins
-- extauth-ee
-- extauth-ee-fips
-- gloo-ee
-- gloo-ee-envoy-wrapper
-- gloo-ee-envoy-wrapper-fips
-- gloo-ee-fips
-- observability-ee
-- rate-limit-ee
-- rate-limit-ee-fips
+- gloo
-- sds-ee
+- discovery
-- sds-ee-fips
+- gloo-envoy-wrapper
-- gloo-fed
+- sds
-- gloo-fed-apiserver
+- certgen
-- gloo-fed-rbac-validating-webhook
+- ingress
-- gloo-federation-console
+- access-logger
-- gloo-fed-apiserver-envoy
+- kubectl